ibm-cloud-docs/vpc/certificate_validate.md

       ```
       {: pre}

    2. Extract the attestation key signature from the attestation certificate document.
+For downloading the attestation certificate, visit [Attestation](/docs/vpc?topic=vpc-about-attestation).
       The following command returns the offset value of the signature:

       ```sh